msilis/silver-computing-machine/README.md

 ##Install

-1. Download the following files and folders:
+1. Download the zip file which should contain the following files and folders:
     * public
     * src
     * package-lock.json
     * package.json
+2. Unzip the downloaded file into a folder.

-2. Open folder containing files in your IDE
+3. Open folder containing files in your IDE
-3. While in the folder, in the terminal type *npm install* to get all dependencies
+4. While in the folder, in the terminal type *npm install* to get all dependencies
-4. Once all dependencies have been downloaded, type *npm run* which should start the server and open a webpage in a browser to display the hangman app
+5. Once all dependencies have been downloaded, type *npm run* which should start the server and open a webpage in a browser to display the hangman app
-5. If browser doesn't open automatically, navigate to *localhost:3000* (usually the default) or wherever your terminal says the app is running
+6. If browser doesn't open automatically, navigate to *localhost:3000* (usually the default) or wherever your terminal says the app is running